alaa-alnissany/alaa-alnissany/README.md

 #### Computer vision and ML Specialist and a Kaggle Competitions Expert
 I'm Alaa from Syria, and I'm a Mid-Level Machine learning developer, and Data Scientist with a piece of high knowledge in the field of Computer Vision who is keen to contribute to a cause.
 I'm highly motivated to constantly develop my skills and grow professionally, I'm also a hard worker and a team worker.

+- 🔭 I’m currently looking for Job.
+- 👯 I’m a trainer on an Arab AI Society

 ## Skills and Experience
 * 👁️ Computer vision
 * 📖 Machine Learning